Coalescence of geodesics and the BKS midpoint problem in planar first-passage percolation: Introduction

 \begin{thm} Let $X$ be a random variable supported on $[0,1]$ with $\text{Var}(X)=\sigma ^2 >0$.
 There exists $\epsilon _0 (\sigma )>0$, depending only on $\sigma$, such that the following holds for all $0<\epsilon <\epsilon _0(\sigma )$.
 Let $G$ be the distribution of $1+\epsilon X$.
 Then the limit shape corresponding to $G$ satisfies

 \end{thm}

 Denote by $U[a,b]$ the uniform distribution on the interval $[a,b]$.
-Using Theorem~\ref{thm:log over loglog sides}, an explicit example of a distribution satisfying the assumptions of Theorem~\ref{mainthm2} and Theorem~\ref{prop:probedgebulk} is $G=U[1,1+\epsilon]$ for a sufficiently small $\epsilon>0$ (or equivalently, $U[M,M+1]$ for a sufficiently large $M>0$, as multiplying the edge weights by a constant only dilates the limit shape).
+Using Theorem~\ref{thm:log over loglog sides}, an explicit class of distributions satisfying the assumptions of Theorem~\ref{mainthm2}, Theorem~\ref{prop:probedgebulk} and Theorem~\ref{thm:density} is $G=U[1,1+\epsilon]$ for a sufficiently small $\epsilon>0$ (equivalently, $U[M,M+1]$ for a sufficiently large $M>0$, as multiplying the edge weights by a constant only dilates the limit shape).

 \begin{remark} The proof of Theorem \ref{thm:log over loglog sides} gives not only that there are many sides, but also that there are many sides close to the $(1,0)$ direction.
-More precisely, we prove that there are many extreme points between the direction $(1,0)$ and $(1,\sqrt{\ep})$. \end{remark}
+More precisely, we prove that the limit shape has many extreme points between the directions $(1,0)$ and $(1,\sqrt{\ep})$.

+We also mention that the proof of Theorem~\ref{thm:log over loglog sides} may be adapted to first-passage percolation on $\mathbb{Z}^d$ with $d>2$, yielding a similar lower bound for the number of sides of the limit shape (defined as the number of hyperfaces if the limit shape is a polytope and infinity otherwise). \end{remark}